 - Both hard and soft materials can be honed.

 - The range of cutting speed varies from 0.25 to 1m/s.

 - The cutting angle ranges from 60 to 90o.

 - The pressure applied on the lateral surface area of the workpiece during the honing process ranges from 1000kPa to 2500kPa.

 Working Principle of Honing Process

 The basic principle involved in the honing process is the cutting action performed by the Abrasive particles when a linear, as well as a tangential force, is applied.
 The friction generated by the contact of Abrasive stones and the workpiece results in the material removal from the workpiece.

-The following steps how Honing Process are being done:
+The following are the steps as to how Honing Process is performed

 - Horizontal Honing machine

 The construction of the honing machine is very similar to drilling machines.
 Besides this, a Honing tool can also be mounted on a lathe machine or a Drilling machine.
 The only requirement of the honing process is that the tool should rotate as well as move parallel to the axis of the hole.